 Column 10: Hourly Fringe Benefits Paid to Benefit Party, Plan, Fund or Program

-Fringe payments not made directly to the employee must be documented here with the amounts paid in column 10 and the name of the party, plan, fun or program in column 11.
-The plans must be approved in order to count as part of the required fringe payment.
-Each payment must be in it’s own line. example wh 38
+Fringe payments not made directly to the employee must be documented here with the amounts paid in column 10 and the name of the party, plan, fun, or program in column 11.
+The plans must be approved to count as part of the required fringe payment.
+Each payment must be in its own line.

-If you pay less in fringe to a party, plan, fund or program than is required, you must pay the different to the employee as wages.
-This amount gets documented in column 6.
+If you pay less in fringe to a party, plan, fund, or program than is required, you must pay the difference to the employee as wages.
+This amount is documented in column 6.

 Checking your work

 It is a good idea to verify that the wages and fringes paid to the employee meet the prevailing wage rate required for each trade classification.
 To do this you add up the hourly base from column 5 and the fringe amounts in column 6 and compare against the listed prevailing wage and fringe rates for the trade.
-If fringe is partially paid as wages and partially paid into a party, plan, fund or program, add up this amount as well.
+If fringe is partially paid as wages and partially paid into a party, plan, fund, or program, add up this amount.
 This information should be located in column 10.

 Learn more about how to stay compliant with prevailing wage laws in Oregon with the following links: